Bo Xilai scandal: Key players

 He is considered to have been Bo Xilai's mentor and to be close to former President Jiang Zemin, who is still powerful.

-But a more recent report in the Communist Party's mouthpiece, the People's Daily, made a splash of Mr Zhou visiting the western Xinjiang region.
+But a report in the Communist Party's mouthpiece, the People's Daily, then made a splash of Mr Zhou visiting the western Xinjiang region.

-Bo Xilai's dismissal has been interpreted by some as part of a political struggle between supporters of former president Jiang Zemin, and supporters of Mr Wen and Mr Hu, who are considered to be more open to reform.
+Bo Xilai's dismissal had been interpreted by some as part of a political struggle between supporters of former President Jiang Zemin and supporters of Mr Wen and former President Hu Jintao, who were considered to be more open to reform.

 He also touched on China's Cultural Revolution, a chaotic 10-year period when normal life was turned on its head.